splintersuidman/game-of-life/README.md

     The amount of milliseconds the thread sleeps between every frame.
     Default: None.
   --file [f] : path
-    The Life 1.06 file that contains the board.
+    The file that contains the board.
-    If this flag is passed, the board will be initialised with the board in the given.
+    If this flag is passed, the board will be initialised with the board in the given file.
     Default: None.
 ```